William Caslon: The Caslon Foundry as a business

 Meanwhile, following his sale of his share in the original foundry in 1792, William Caslon III had purchased (in the same year) the Salisbury Square foundry from the estate of the recently deceased Joseph Jackson, and renamed it W. Caslon & Son.
 In 1807, W. Caslon & Son was passed to William Caslon IV.
 In 1819, William IV sold the business to the new Sheffield foundry of Blake, Garnett & Co.
 In 1837, the Salisbury Square Caslon Foundry became the property of Stephenson, Blake & Co.

 H. W. Caslon and Company Limited

 In 1998, Justin Howes reestablished the Caslon foundry, under the name H. W. Caslon & Company Limited, with an expanded version of ITC Founder's Caslon as the company's initial product.
 However, following the death of Justin Howes in 2005, the revived H. W. Caslon & Company was no longer in business, and the expanded Founders Caslon is no longer offered in the retail market.
+The rights to Howes' digital Caslon were bequeathed by their creator to St Bride Printing Library in London but to date the types have not been reissued.